 By MAE ANDERSONAssociated Press

-Another expected IPO, from Carl's Jr. parent CKE Inc. on Friday was postponed.
-The company blamed market conditions.
+The IPO market has been chilled since Facebook's disappointing debut in May.
+Another public offering expected from Carl's Jr. parent CKE Inc. on Friday was postponed.

 Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.